elasticinbox/api/content/v2/label.md

 ## Add label <a name="add"></a>

-Each user can add custom labels (similar to conventional folders).
+Each account can have custom labels (similar to conventional folders).
 Unique label ID is automatically generated for each new label.
-There can be maximum of 10.000 labels in each account.
+Each account can have up to 10.000 labels.

 **Note:** Label names are case insensitive, but will preserve letter cases.